mercadona/postoffice_django/README.md

 to your requirements file

-Once installed, you need to set
-`POSTOFFICE_URL`, `POSTOFFICE_CONSUMERS`, `POSTOFFICE_TIMEOUT` and `ORIGIN_HOST` in your django settings file.
+Once installed, you need to set `POSTOFFICE_URL`, `POSTOFFICE_CONSUMERS`, `POSTOFFICE_TIMEOUT` and `ORIGIN_HOST` in your django settings file.

-  - `POSTOFFICE_URL`
-    Is the `url` where server is hosted.
+- `POSTOFFICE_URL`: Is the `url` where server is hosted.

 ```python
 POSTOFFICE_URL = 'http://some_site.org/'
 ```

-  - `POSTOFFICE_CONSUMERS`
-    Are the consumers which must been configured as publishers in postoffice server.
-With that, we create the necessary topics and publishers on postoffice
+- `POSTOFFICE_CONSUMERS`: Are the consumers which must been configured as publishers in postoffice server.
+With that, we create the necessary topics and publishers on postoffice.

 ```python